200803-java-devops/project-1Reese/ReadMe.md

 As a Developer I would like to have the history of my commits build, and test results saved so I can later view them.

+As a developer I would like to be able to retrive my commit history from resful endpoints, so I can find them easily.

 ## Tech Stack
 - [x] JavaSE 8
 - [x] JavaEE 7: